chardso/do/README.md

 if your application needs a given version of packages ;

 ### Node 14
+### mongo 4
-### mongo 4app,all of these would be included in the application package and run it on any machine that runs docker.
+- app,all of these would be included in the application package and run it on any machine that runs docker.
- if someone joins ur team,they don't have to spend half aday setting up their machines to run your application ,they don't have to install and configure all these dependencies.
+- if someone joins ur team,they don't have to spend half aday setting up their machines to run your application ,they don't have to install and configure all these dependencies.
- They simply tell docker to compose up and docker itself will automatically dowload and run these dependencies inside an isolated enviroment called a container,this isolated enviroment allows multiple and different version of software eg node 14,node 9,app1 and app2 side by side in the same machine without messing each other. when ur done with the application u can remove it with it's dependencies in one go,using the command
+- They simply tell docker to compose up and docker itself will automatically dowload and run these dependencies inside an isolated enviroment called a container,this isolated enviroment allows multiple and different version of software eg node 14,node 9,app1 and app2 side by side in the same machine without messing each other.
- # docker-compose down --rmi all
+- when ur done with the application u can remove it with it's dependencies in one go,using the command # docker-compose down --rmi all
- so docker consistence is built,run and ship application.
+- so docker consistence is built,run and ship application.

 #  virtual machines vs containers